The Keto Diet Unveiling the Science, Benefits, and Practical Tips

 There are several versions of the ketogenic diet, including:

-Standard ketogenic diet (SKD): This is a very low carb, moderate protein and high fat diet.
+The standard ketogenic diet (SKD): This is a very low-carb, moderate protein, and high-fat diet.
 It typically contains 70% fat, 20% protein, and only 10% carbs.

-Cyclical ketogenic diet (CKD): This diet involves periods of higher carb refeeds, such as 5 ketogenic days followed by 2 high carb days.
+The cyclical ketogenic diet (CKD): This diet involves periods of higher-carb refeeds, such as five ketogenic days followed by two high-carb days.

 Targeted ketogenic diet (TKD): This diet allows you to add carbs around workouts.

-However, only the standard and high protein ketogenic diets have been studied extensively.
-Cyclical or targeted ketogenic diets are more advanced methods and primarily used by bodybuilders or athletes.
-The information in this article mostly applies to the standard ketogenic diet (SKD), although many of the same principles also apply to the other versions.
+However, only the standard and high-protein ketogenic diets have been studied extensively.
+Cyclical or targeted ketogenic diets are more advanced methods and are primarily used by bodybuilders or athletes.
+The information in this article mainly applies to the standard ketogenic diet (SKD), although many of the same principles also apply to the other versions.
 There are several versions of the keto diet.
 The standard (SKD) version is the most researched and most recommended.

 What is Ketosis?